Beit She'arim necropolis: British Mandate

 The October 1922 census of Palestine recorded Sheikh Abreik with a population of 111 Muslims.
 At some time during the early 1920s, the Sursuk family sold the lands of the village, including the necropolis, to the Jewish National Fund, via Yehoshua Hankin, a Zionist activist who was responsible for most of the major land purchases of the World Zionist Organization in Ottoman Palestine.
 After the sale, which included lands from the Arab villages of Harithiya, Sheikh Abreik and Harbaj, a total of 59 Arab tenants were evicted from the three villages, with 3,314 pounds compensation paid.
 In 1925 an agricultural settlement was established on the ruins of Sheikh Abreik by the Hapoel HaMizrachi, a Zionist political party and settlement movement, but who later abandoned the site for a newer settlement in Sde Ya'akov.

 Archaeology

 History of archaeological research

 The archaeological importance of the site was recognized in the 1880s by the Survey of Western Palestine, which explored many tombs and catacombs but did no excavation.
 In 1936, Alexander Zaïd, employed by the JNF as a watchman, reported that he had found a breach in the wall of one of the caves which led into another cave decorated with inscriptions.
 In the 1930s and 1950s, the site was excavated by Benjamin Mazar and Nahman Avigad.
-As late as 2014, the system of burial caves at Beit She'arim was still being explored and excavated.
+Excavations resumed in 2014.